KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+6. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-daikin by kymeyer](https://github.com/kymeyer/MMM-daikin)